ACM40960/project-acm40690-monte-carlo-simulation-of-epl/README.md

   The notebook uses project-relative paths via `pathlib.Path`.
 Run from the repo root (`cd your-repo`) or adjust `ROOT`.

 - **Team name mismatches**
-  Make sure training, fixtures, and points files use identical team strings.
+  Make sure that training, fixtures, and points files use identical team names as strings.

 ---